tmtsoftware/csw-filter-wheel-demo/README.md

     export interfaceName=... # Set to the ethernet interface to use for networking csw-services.sh start
-    export clusterSeeds=... # See output from above command.
-Use this setting for all of the following commands.

 Compile the esw-prototype dependencies and install and run the `ocs-gateway`, which provides access to the CSW services for web apps: